 Please see the Puerto Rico Resource Locator for additional information.

-Puerto Rico National Guard
+Puerto Rico Army National Guard

-United States Army Reserve (USAR)
+U.S. Army Reserve (USAR)

 81st Readiness Division